Every child deserves the best start in life.

 • Communication and Language

 • Personal, Social and Emotional Development

 • Expressive Arts and Design

-Our Early Years Curriculum has a strong focus on the specific area of Understanding the World (UW), as this ELG lends itself for greater transition into Key Stage 1.
+Our Early Years Curriculum has a strong focus on Understanding the World (UW), as this ELG underpins aspects of learning as children move into Key Stage 1.
 History (Past and Present), Geography (People, Culture and Communities) and Science (The Natural World) are interwoven within Understanding the World as children are encouraged to observe and explore the physical world, communities and life both past and present.
 Pupils are encouraged to think about scientists, historians and geographers and consider what they do, what they think about and how they find out what they know.
 This foundational knowledge helps children to develop disciplinary understanding over time.